Deemaalamer/Dentist-Appointment-Booking-Bot/README.md

 top, so the welcome node is assessed before the "Anything else" node.

 1. Click the welcome node to edit it.
 This node starts as soon as when the user initiates a conversation with the bot.
-2. In the welcome node, click on **Customize** in the top right corner.
+2. In the Welcome node, click on **Customize** in the top right corner.
 3. Turn **Multiple responses** on, then click **Apply**.

 (gif)